-Affluent Medical's objective is to be able to market Artus in Europe by 2025 after obtaining CE marking and in the United States by 2026 after obtaining the necessary regulatory approval.
+Affluent Medical's objective is to submit a file for CE marking at the end of 2025, then to the FDA in the United States in 2026.

 Affluent Medical is initially targeting the male moderate to severe urinary incontinence market insofar as to date it is mainly men who are treated even if the Artus device has been designed to adapt to men as well as women.
-A study on women with moderate to severe incontinence is also planned and should start in 2024 for CE marking submission at the end of 2025.
+A study on women with moderate to severe incontinence is also planned and should start at the end of 2024 for CE marking submission in 2026.

-Affluent Medical intends to take advantage of the 2023 and 2024 financial years to initiate discussions regarding the reimbursement of the Artus device in Europe (see section 5.3.6 of the Universal Registration Document) on the basis of the publication of interim results after six months for the patients included in the European pivotal study.
+Affluent Medical intends to take advantage of the 2024 financial year to initiate discussions regarding the reimbursement of the Artus device in Europe (see section 5.3.6 of the Universal Registration Document) on the basis of the publication of interim results after six months for the patients included in the European pivotal study.